rayandaod/Tweet-sentiment-analysis/README.md

 ### Folder structures.

 Create a folder `data`in the repository at the root of the project.
 Inside `data`, create the folders `preprocessed` and `glove.twitter.27B`
-In `preprocessed`, create the folders `neg`, `pos`, `test`.
+In `preprocessed`, create the empty folders `neg`, `pos`, `test`.

-Download the file http://nlp.stanford.edu/data/glove.twitter.27B.zip in `glove.twitter.27B`.
-At the end, you should have the following folder structure.
+Download the file http://nlp.stanford.edu/data/glove.twitter.27B.zip and place it inside the folder `glove.twitter.27B`.
+At the end, you should obtain the following folder structure:

 #### Folder structure